Policy Leeds

 Find out more about our aims and how you can work with us.

-Read our policy briefs and blogs series for policy-relevant evidence and ideas drawn across from the University of Leeds's wide-ranging research and innovation, and follow us on Twitter to keep up to date with the latest news and opportunities.
+Read our blogs series and policy briefs for policy-relevant evidence and ideas from across the University of Leeds's wide-ranging research and innovation.
+Keep up to date with the latest news and opportunities by following us on LinkedIn and X.

 We can also provide more individualised support to connect policy professionals to research expertise at the University, and researchers with policy opportunities.
 Please contact us to start a conversation.